Listen to this article as a podcast:

-4. Your job probably doesn’t require eight full hours a day.
-I recommend using the spare time to start some kind of internet-based business on the side.
+4. Use the spare time to start some kind of internet-based business on the side.
+Your job probably doesn’t require eight full hours a day.
 Here are some articles that can help:

 5. If you’re going to have video meetings, don’t be lazy and put your pants on.
 You don’t want to accidentally get caught without your pants in a conference like this guy (or on national television like this guy).